johnmutuma5/Notes/Django/Django.md

 #### Migrations
-This keeps tracks of changes within code that may require database schema changes to be applied to the tables and by executing `manage.py` with the option `migrate`, we're able to apply the changes to the database.
+This keeps track of changes within code affecting models that may require database tables schema changes to be applied to the tables and by executing `manage.py` with the option `migrate`, we're able to apply the changes to the database.
 Ensure that the correct database configuration is made in `settings.py`.

 ### The admin page
 Django creates an admin route by default and can be accessed using `/admin`.
 Here you'll be prompted to login.
 But first, you have to create at least one admin account using `createsuperuser` option on `manage.py`.

-run `./manage.py createsuperuser --username=<username> --email=<email>`.
+>`./manage.py createsuperuser --username=<username> --email=<email>`.

 Then use the credentials to login at `localhost:8000/admin`

+## Django `Apps`
+Django works with the concept of `apps`. `apps` organize related endpoints together.
+For instance, in a blogs related project, an `app` could be a module organizing all `posts` related endpoints.

+### Our first an app
+We will create an `app` called "posts" in our project.

+To create an `app`, we run `manage.py` with the `startapp` option in the terminal. i.e.

+>`./manage.py startapp posts`.

+This creates a package named "posts" with necessary files and directories populated.
+Among these include `/migrations`, `apps.py`, `models.py`, `tests.py` and `views.py`.